Autism in Children: Causes & Caring Tips

 Does My Child have Autism?

 Signs of autistic behaviour in children typically appear between 2 – 3 years of age.
 In some cases, autism disorders can be diagnosed as early as 15 to 18 months.
-Symptoms of autism in young children include:
+Children with ASD often have problems with social, emotional, and communication skills.
+They display repetitive speech and behaviours, or are very dependent on maintaining a regular daily routine.
+Many children with ASD may also have different ways of learning, paying attention, or reacting to things.

 Spoken language: